-The District participates in the NY44 Health Benefits Plan Trust, a public entity risk pool.
-The plan is designed to provide health insurance coverage for participating entities and is further presented in Note 10.
+The District participates in the NY44 Health Benefits Plan Trust and the Erie #1 Self-Funded Workers' Compensation Consortium, which are public entity risk pools.
+These plans are designed to provide health insurance and workers' compensation coverage for participating entities.
+These activities are further presented in Note 9.